 Industries & Professions /

-Employment of industrial designers is expected to grow about as fast as the average through 2018, according to the U.S. Department of Labor (DOL).
-This favorable outlook is based on the need to improve product quality and safety, to design new products for the global marketplace, and to design high-technology products in consumer electronics, medicine, and transportation.
+Employment of industrial designers is expected to grow slower than average through 2022, according to the U.S. Department of Labor (DOL).
+This outlook is based on the growing need for specialized knowledge of two- and three-dimensional computer-aided design, sustainable design, and other trends, as well as slowing demand due to more efficient processes.
+Still designers will be needed to improve product quality and safety, to design new products for the global marketplace, and to design high-technology products in consumer electronics, medicine, and transportation.
 The DOL predicts that designers who combine business expertise with an educational background in engineering and computer-aided design will have the best employment prospects.
 Women are becoming more prevalent as industrial designers, though they still make up a fairly small segment of the total number of people working in this area.